 Most of the modern Japanese people wear Western-style clothes in everyday life.
 But at traditional events including the weddings and festivals, they put on Japanese style garments in accordance with the situations.
-I want to introduce the traditional Japanese clothing for woman and man.
+I would like to introduce the traditional Japanese clothing for woman and man.

 Among the traditional Japanese closhing for a married woman, the garment is the highest standards.
 The kimono dropped the sleeve is called as Tomesode.
 The cloth which is black on the whole is Kuro (black) Tomesode.
 The one dyed in color is Iro (color) Tomesode.